serverless/serverless/docs/providers/tencent/cli-reference/invoke.md

 - `--function` or `-f` The name of the function in your service that you want to invoke. **Required**.
 - `--stage` or `-s` The stage in your service you want to invoke your function in.
 - `--region` or `-r` The region in your stage that you want to invoke your function in.
+- `--data` or `-d` String data to be passed as an event to your function.
+- `--path` or `-p` The path to a json file with input data to be passed to the invoked function.
+This path is relative to the root directory of the service.

 ## Examples